Ezequiel92/BibliographyFormatter/README.md

 (BiblographyFormatter) pkg> instantiate
 ```

-* Replace the example .bibtex files in `example/example_bib_files` with the ones you want to concatenate.
+* Replace the example .bibtex files in `example/example_bib_files` with the ones you want to format and join.

 * Run the example script